boickle/vayd-enterprise-manager/APPOINTMENT_REQUEST_PAYLOAD.md

 }
 ```

+**Note**:
+- `existingClientNewPets` has the same structure as `newClientPets` (see above for field descriptions)
+- Species and breed are selected from API endpoints:
+  - Species list: `GET /public/species-breeds?practiceId=1`
+  - Breeds list: `GET /public/species-breeds?practiceId=1&speciesId={speciesId}`
+- The breed field is a searchable type-ahead dropdown that filters breeds as the user types
+- Both `species` and `speciesId` are included (species name for display, speciesId for reference)
+- Both `breed` and `breedId` are included (breed name for display, breedId for reference)
+- `spayedNeutered` is selected from a Yes/No dropdown
+- `weight` is a numeric field (number type) representing pounds
-**Note**: `existingClientNewPets` has the same structure as `newClientPets`.
-These pets are also included in `selectedPetIds` and have corresponding entries in `petSpecificData` when selected.
+- These pets are also included in `selectedPetIds` and have corresponding entries in `petSpecificData` when selected.
 They appear in the pet selection list alongside existing pets from the database.

 ## Pet Specific Data Structure